qunitjs/qunit/docs/intro.md

 * npm Registry:

-  If your development workflow uses [Node.js](https://nodejs.org/en/), you can install the [qunit](https://www.npmjs.com/package/qunit) package the npm Registry, using the `npm` CLI:
+  If your development workflow uses [Node.js](https://nodejs.org/en/), you can install the [qunit](https://www.npmjs.com/package/qunit) package from the npm Registry, using the `npm` CLI:

   ```bash
   npm install --save-dev qunit